 This unique approach by NCATS is meant to solve a difficult problem facing medical professionals and researchers: too much data.
 Specifically, there are terabytes of biomedical information that could help researchers generate new ideas for preventing, diagnosing, and treating diseases.
 But right now the data are siloed in different data sources that are often not compatible with each other.

 The Biomedical Data Translator project seeks to develop a comprehensive system that will allow users to draw on data sources ranging from air quality measurements to electronic health records to answer questions such as “What diseases could aspirin treat?” or “What genetic conditions reduce your risk for osteoporosis?”

-Ramsey and Koslicki’s initial award of $437,000 has been supporting students and staff who are working on the project.
-In June, NCATS will make a decision about further funding once it has been able to review the progress of the teams.
+Ramsey and Koslicki’s received two rounds of funding in the first year, for a total of $788,443 which has been supporting students and staff who are working on the project.
+NCATS will make a decision about further funding once it has been able to review the progress of the teams.